haddocking/haddocking.github.io/publications/index.md

 ## 2015
 <hr />
+* T. Sinnige, M. Weingarth, .
+Daniëls, R. Boelens, **A.M.J.J.
+Bonvin**, Klaartje Houben and Marc Baldus.
+Conformational plasticity of the POTRA 5 domain in the outer membrane protein assembly factor BamA.
+_Structure_.
+In press (2015).

 * G.C.P. van Zundert and **A.M.J.J.
 Bonvin**.
 Fast and sensitive rigid-body fitting into cryo-EM density maps with PowerFit.
 _AIMS Biophysics_.
 In press (2015).